-C-1 - C-4: OPOs in the April 2015 Training, D-1 - D-5: OPOs in the May 2015 Training indicated their plans were contingent upon other factors.
+The Committee developed a survey conducted by the Association of Organ Procurement Organizations (AOPO) in September 2015 to assess OPO intentions to attend training and use TransNet.
+Ten OPOs indicated their plans were contingent upon other factors.
 The two primary reasons for non-commitment were waiting for product availability in iOS (n = 5) and waiting to hear more feedback from the OPO community (n=3).
 The iOS version of TransNet was released in January 2016 to meet OPO community needs.
 Only two OPOs indicated that they did not plan to sign up or use TransNet.
-One of these OPOs has now agreed to host a training on the west coast in April 2016.
+One of these OPOs hosted a west coast training April 2016.
 Five OPOs did not respond to the survey, however, one of these OPOs is a current user.
 Overall, these survey results support the widespread acceptance and willingness to adopt TransNet.